5 tips for guys who climax too quickly

 - Heard of edging?
 Edging is when you bring him close to orgasm, and then make him stop.
 Do nothing for about a minute, and let him ‘cool down’ a bit before continuing.
 According to researchers, every person has an ‘ejaculatory inevitability’, which is the point at which they’re about to orgasm, and nothing you do will stop it.
 However, edging trains a guy’s body to delay that point, enabling him to spend more time ‘on the edge’ before coming, and therefore, more time pleasing you.

 - Go again.
 Up for another round?
 Go for it!
 Once a man has ejaculated, it’s harder for him to come again too quickly (as we discussed above).
 If you have sex and he orgasms too fast, give him a few minutes and then go at it again.
 It’s likely that this time round, he’ll take a lot longer, which means there’s more time to focus on you, and you’ll have a better chance of reaching the finish line together.

 - Choose thicker condoms.
 You should be using condoms every time you have sex, not only to protect against unplanned pregnancy but also against STIs and HIV.
 If you aren’t already using condoms, start right now.
 This could go a long way towards helping the problem, as it will slow the sensations for him to some degree, plus it puts you in a safer position.
 If you’re already wrapping up, opt for a thicker variety of condom.
 Never “double wrap”: using more than one condom can lead to them coming off or getting lost inside your vagina.
 Not something you want to have to worry about!

 Whether you need contraceptive advice, help with improving your intimate relationships, or a range of sexual healthcare services, we can help.
-Find your nearest Marie Stopes centre and make an appointment online.
+Find your nearest Marie Stopes clinic and make an appointment online.